10 Best Things to Do in Great Sand Dunes National Park & Preserve

 It’s widely known that being outside during a thunderstorm is very dangerous, but in sand dunes here and elsewhere, you will almost always be the tallest object around, making them particularly dangerous here over other environments.

-Therefore, it’s important to know the forecast before setting off on any adventure and to know that during the spring, summer, and fall months, thunderstorms can and do show up without warning.
+This is why it’s extremely important to know the forecast before setting off on any adventure and to know that during the spring, summer, and fall months, thunderstorms can and do show up without warning!

-I have personally been caught off guard during a thunderstorm in a dune field, and to date, it is still the worst thunderstorm incident I’ve experienced.
-Take this risk seriously!
+I have personally been caught off guard during a thunderstorm in a dune field, and to date, it is still the worst thunderstorm incident I’ve ever experienced.
+Take this warning seriously!

-3. Wear sunglasses and a hooded sun sun shirt.
+3. Bring sunglasses and wear a hooded sun shirt.

-Therefore, I cannot recommend a quality hooded sun shirt any more, and good sunglasses to protect your eyes from the harsh reflection off the brightly colored sand.
+If you plan on spending a few hours hiking around the dunes, sunscreen alone is not enough protection, which is why I recommend a quality hooded sun shirt and good sunglasses to protect your eyes from the harsh reflection off the brightly colored sand.

-4. Choose your camera lens before entering the dunes.
+4. Choose your camera lens before entering the dune field.

-This one obviously applies to photographers only, but sand dunes, here and elsewhere, are the last place that you want to be switching lenses, as the blowing sand can easily cause permanent damage to your camera.
+This one obviously applies only to photographers, but sand dunes, here and elsewhere, are the last place that you want to be switching lenses, as the blowing sand can easily cause permanent damage to your camera.

-I mention this because the Sand Pit Trail, as previously mentioned, is one of the best dunes access trails, as it is not nearly as busy as the Medano Creek Trailhead to the High and Star Dune.
+I mention this because the Sand Pit Trail, as previously mentioned, is one of the best access trails to reach the dune field, and it is not nearly as busy as the Medano Creek Trailhead to the High Dune and the Star Dune.

 Google Maps Directions: Point of No Return